 I joke a lot about the ratio here at Imperial.
 However, this week I caught up with a friend from Imperial who has given me permission to discuss her story in this blog.
 We will call this girl Amy for the purpose of the article.

 Amy told me about how hard she was finding it adjusting to University life.
 I agreed with her that it had been quite an adjustment for me too and we chatted about what she was finding quite difficult in particular.
 She was getting quite down due to all the work and little free time she had.
-But, in particular, she missed having a central girl group that she could rely on for anything.

 The Christmas holidays are indeed a well needed break for everyone that has been working so hard this term.
 Coming home has given me the TLC I didn’t realise I had needed and the food my body has craved.
 However, I have come home absolutely broke.